IowaDave/8266-Firmware-for-MakerBit/README.md

 ### The Trick for Flashing a Wemos ESP-12F Module

 The 8266 has at least two different modes of operation: Run mode and Flash mode.
 It has to be put definitely in Flash mode before it will reliably accept new firmware.
 Then, it has to be put into Run mode before it will execute the firmware instructions.
-A power cycle is necessary when switching between the two modes.

 Different module designs approach Flash mode in different ways: